voidpls/InviteManagerMongoDB/README.md

 ### Launch the bot

+Don't forget to configure your `PrivateConfig.json` first.
-**Remember to be in the main folder to write these commands in your command prompt.**
+*Remember to be in the main folder to write these commands in your command prompt.*

-1. Run `npm i` to install all dependencies of package.json
+1. Run `npm i` to install all dependencies of `package.json`
 2. Run `node main.js` *or* `pm2 start main.js`
 3. Enjoy it !